Call of Duty 4: Modern Warfare

 Call of Duty 4: Modern Warfare is a 2007 first-person shooter game developed by Infinity Ward and published by Activision.
 It is the fourth main installment in the Call of Duty series.
 The game breaks away from the World War II setting of previous entries and is instead set in modern times.
 Developed over two years, Modern Warfare was released in November 2007 for the PlayStation 3, Xbox 360, and Microsoft Windows.
 A Wii port, developed by Treyarch and subtitled Reflex Edition, was released in 2009.
 It was followed by two sequels that continue the storyline: Modern Warfare 2 (2009) and Modern Warfare 3 (2011).

-The game was praised by critics, especially for its gameplay and storyline, winning numerous "Game of the Year" titles and two BAFTA Video Games Awards.
+The game was critically acclaimed, especially for its gameplay and storyline, winning numerous "Game of the Year" titles.
 It was the top-selling game worldwide in 2007, selling around seven million copies by January 2008 and almost sixteen million by November 2013.
 Retrospective reviewers consider it one of the best, if not the best, games in the series, and one of the greatest video games ever made for its influential campaign and multiplayer.
 The multiplayer portion of the game features numerous game modes and contains a leveling system that allows the player to unlock additional weapons, weapon attachments, and camouflage schemes as they advance.

 A remastered version of the game, developed by Raven Software and titled Call of Duty: Modern Warfare Remastered, was released as part of special edition bundles of Call of Duty: Infinite Warfare in November 2016 and as a standalone game in June 2017.
-A reboot of the Modern Warfare game, Call of Duty: Modern Warfare, was released in October 2019.
+A reboot of the Modern Warfare game, Call of Duty: Modern Warfare, was released in October 2019, which also spawned three sequels; Modern Warfare II (2022), Modern Warfare III (2023), and Modern Warfare 4 (2026).

 Gameplay

 Call of Duty 4: Modern Warfare is a first-person shooter.
-A character can be positioned in one of three stances: standing, kneeling, or prone; each affecting the character's rate of movement, accuracy, and stealth.
-Using cover helps the player avoid enemy fire or recover health after taking significant damage, as there is no armor or health powerups.
-When the character has taken damage, the edges of the screen glow red and the character's heartbeat increases.
-If the character stays out of fire, the character can recover.
-When the character is within the blast radius of a live grenade, a marker indicates the direction of the grenade, helping the player to either flee or toss it back to the enemy.

-The game is the first in the Call of Duty series to feature modern equipment.
-The game also introduces new features, particularly multiplayer mechanics such as "killstreaks," where the player gains access to special abilities for killing enemies without dying.
+The game uses a modern military arsenal, including flashbangs, night vision, and suppressed weapons.
+The player can stand, crouch, or go prone; movement and stance affect the weapon crosshair, with crouching and going prone improving accuracy.
+The game uses regenerating health: after the player takes damage, visual indicators warn them to seek cover, and health recovers if they avoid further enemy fire.
+The heads-up display shows information such as current objectives, ammunition, stance, nearby grenades, and the direction of incoming damage.